ScilifelabDataCentre/SciLifeLab-Data-Repository-DAS/README.md

 # SciLifeLab-Data-Repository-DAS

 Data Access Statement generator for the SciLifeLab Data Repository for proof of concept.
+This is a part of ongoing work on data access statements for the SciLifeLab Data Repository.

 ## Data Use Onthology